 Figure 6: CRRD/CUI relationship for Knaresborough Platform 2

-For both platforms, the expected exponential relationship between capacity utilisation and delay can be seen, although the low R2 values suggest that other factors also affect performance.
+For both platforms, an exponential relationship between capacity utilisation and delay can be seen, consistent with the predictions of queuing theory (linear and power relationships were also investigated), although the low R2 values suggest that other factors also affect performance.
 The station’s proximity to the single-track section to the east may be a factor, reflected in the slightly lower R2 value and higher CRRD values for eastbound Platform 2.
 In both cases, CRRD increases quite sharply at relatively low CUI values.

 ECML: Retford - Peterborough